 The following products are likely to be acceptable on a business's website where only information is presented:

 Information provided in this context must only be factual and not promotional in nature.
 All retailers of tobacco products are required to display a statutory notice visible at the point of sale.

 The CAP Code contains provisions on gambling in section 16.
-These particularly seek to ensure that gambling ads are socially responsible with particular regard to the need to protect the under-18s and other vulnerable people.
+These particularly seek to ensure that gambling Advertisements are socially responsible with particular regard to the need to protect the under-18s and other vulnerable people.
 Tougher standards were introduced by CAP, focusing on the potential appeal to problem gamblers and on free bets and bonuses.
 There is also much guidance in CAP’s Advice online relating to different issues relating to betting and gaming with particular emphasis on the protection of children (aged 0-15) and young people (16 and 17).

 CAP has specific rules relating to Lotteries (sections 17 and 18).
-A particular risk for Advertisers running prize promotions is that their promotional mechanic is regarded as a lottery.
+A particular risk for businesses running prize promotions is that their promotional mechanic is regarded as a lottery.
 Unless licensed by the Gambling Commission, lotteries are illegal.